agodmer/MSData/ShigaToxigenicEscherichia/README.md

 The file named **MetadataShigatoxChristnermetadata** is a `.csv` file associated to the intensity-matrix included 891 rows corresponding to the strains and 4 columns :

-- **Toxigenic_status :** corresponding to the toxigenic status of the strain; according to the study:
+- **Toxigenic_status:** corresponding to the toxigenic status of the strain; according to the study:
   - **norec:** triplicate spectra from 190 non-outbreak related Escherichia coli isolates (189 clinical isolates collected during the time of the outbreak, reference strain DH5alpha)
   - **orec:** triplicate spectra from 104 outbreak related Escheriachia coli (O104:H4) isolates.
   - **ref**: triplicate spectra from three biological replicates of outbreak strain reference isolate TY-2482.